-- 4.1.1 Cars shall carry identification numbers and class designators, or other marks required by the Regulations. - 4.1.2 Any Competitor whose Car numbers are judged to be illegible by the Chief Timekeeper or the Clerk may be shown a 'Mechanical Black Flag' and shall not be scored or allowed to compete until the numbers are acceptable. - 4.1.3 Cars shall have numbers which conform to the standards outlined below. - a) CLOSED WHEEL CARS - i.
-Numbers shall be placed on the front, rear, and on the driver and passenger's doors. - ii.
+- 4.1.1 Cars shall carry identification numbers and class designators, or other marks required by the Regulations. - 4.1.2 Any Competitor whose Car numbers are judged to be illegible by the Chief Timekeeper or the Clerk may be shown a 'Mechanical Black Flag' and shall not be scored or allowed to compete until the numbers are acceptable. - 4.1.3 Cars shall have numbers which conform to the standards outlined below. - a) CLOSED WHEEL CARS - Numbers shall be placed on the front, rear, and on the driver and passenger's doors. - ii.
 These numbers shall be clearly visible to the timing tower of the circuit at which the Competition is taking place.

 - iii.
 Front numbers shall be no less than 250mm (10in.) high with a 50mm (2in.) stroke.
 Side numbers shall be no less than 250mm (10in.) high with a 50mm (2in.) stroke unless presented in black text on a white number plate, in which case they shall be no less than 200 mm (8in.) high with a 38mm (1 1/2in.) stroke. - iv.
 Rear numbers shall be no less than 150mm (6in) high with a 38mm (1 1/2in) stroke. - v.
 The distance between the digits shall be no less than the stroke of the digits. - vi.
 A clear space shall be left around all numbers no less than 65mm (2.5in.) wide. - vii.
 Class designators shall be no less than 100mm (4in.) high with a 13mm (1/2in.) stroke. - viii.
-Class designators shall be placed on the driver's and passenger's doors as well as on the right-half of the rear of the car above the rear bumper and shall be clearly visible. - b) FORMULA AND SPORTS RACING CARS - i.
+Class designators shall be placed on the driver's and passenger's doors as well as on the right-half of the rear of the car above the rear bumper and shall be clearly visible.

+b) FORMULA AND SPORTS RACING CARS

+- i.
 Numbers shall be placed on the front and both sides. - ii.
-Numbers shall be no less than 200 mm (8in.) high with a 38mm (1 1/2in.) stroke unless presented in black text on a white number plate placed adjacent to the driver's shoulder, or on the rear wing end plate, and on the front in line between the front wheels, in which case they shall be no less than 150 mm (6 in.) high with a 25 mm (1 in.) stroke. - iii.
-The distance between digits shall be no less than the stroke of the digits. - iv.
+Numbers shall be no less than 200 mm (8in.) high with a 38mm (1 1/2in.) stroke unless presented in black text on a white number plate placed adjacent to the driver's shoulder, or on the rear wing end plate, and on the front in line between the front wheels, in which case they shall be no less than 150 mm (6 in.) high with a 25 mm (1 in.) stroke. - The distance between digits shall be no less than the stroke of the digits. - iv.
 A clear space shall be left around all numbers no less than 50mm (2in.) wide. - Class designators shall be no less than 100mm (4in.) high with a 13mm (1/2in.) stroke unless presented in an approved class panel.
-Approval shall be at the discretion of the Race Director. - vi.
-Class designators shall be placed on both sides of the car adjacent to the side numbers. - c) VINTAGE HISTORIC and CLASSIC - i.
-Cars shall display the standard class designator decals as supplied by VARAC on either side of the car, close to the car number. - ii.
+Approval shall be at the discretion of the Race Director. - Class designators shall be placed on both sides of the car adjacent to the side numbers.

+c) VINTAGE HISTORIC and CLASSIC

+- Cars shall display the standard class designator decals as supplied by VARAC on either side of the car, close to the car number. - ii.
 Numbers, class designators and other marks required by the Regulations shall have a sharply contrasting background.
 It is HIGHLY RECOMMENDED that competition numbers shall be black on a white background of adequate area to accommodate the numbers. - iii.
-Reflective/iridescent numbers are prohibited. - 4.1.4 Car numbers shall be registered annually through the CASC-OR office via one of the following mechanisms: - a) Any competitor with a registered number who has participated in a minimum of three (3) events in a season shall automatically have that same number re-registered for their use the following season. - b) Any competitor with a registered number who has participated in fewer than three (3) events in a season can re-register that same number, if it remains available, upon receipt of payment for their Regional Race Driving Licence for the following season.
+Reflective/iridescent numbers are prohibited. - 4.1.4 Car numbers shall be registered annually through the CASC-OR office via one of the following mechanisms: - a) Any competitor with a registered number who has participated in a minimum of three

+(3) events in a season shall automatically have that same number re-registered for their use the following season.